grafana/loki/docs/configuration/examples.md

 ## Google Cloud Storage

-This is partial config that uses GCS and BigTable for the chunk and index stores, respectively.
+This is partial config that uses GCS and Bigtable for the chunk and index stores, respectively.

 ```yaml